manualbashing/manualbashing.github.io/content/en/posts/decode-powershell-securestring-linux.md

   - PowerShell
 ---

-This is not a big deal, as *secure strings* are not encrypted under Unix systems.
+This is not a big deal, as *secure strings* are not encrypted on Unix systems.
 The password will instead be obfuscated as hexadecimal representation of the string's bytes.

 According to [a user on reddit](https://www.reddit.com/r/PowerShell/comments/dtggfn/comment/f6wmpfu/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button), converting a string to a *secure string* it is basically doing this: